B4UDW3RK5/Hackers/README.md

   hackers.town.
 Thanks to cDc, Phrack, l0pht, ACiD and all the other stuff that energized me as a youth.
 Thanks to David short for Cypher, it rules.
 Thanks to YTCracker for being the soundtrack while I put this thing together.
-Thanks to the cast & crew of Hackers for the lore.
+Thanks to the cast & crew of the movie, David Bischoff for the expanded lore in the novelization and cr0bar for the parody that I STILL laugh about to this day.

   As always, thank you to you know who and you know who 2. <3